enonic/app-rss/README.md

 **Beta software!**

 This Enonic XP 6 application adds RSS capabilities to your [Enonic XP](https://github.com/enonic/xp) site.
-With this app installed on a site you have the ability to create RSS feeds (as content) and map them to any Content Type.
+With it you can create RSS feeds (as content) and map them to any Content Type (so you can have multiple feeds).

 The App adds:
 * one content type (RSS-feed)
 * one page controller (creates the XML)
 * a filter to insert RSS meta data
+* **page template must be created manually after installation!**

 ## Installation